andrewcooke/BlockCipherSelfStudy.jl/README.md

 [Defined
 here](https://github.com/andrewcooke/BlockCipherSelfStudy.jl/blob/master/doc/rivest-rc5.pdf),
-RC5 is an elegant block cipher that uses plaintext-dependent rotations (although the amount of rotation cannot be determined from the plaintext alone).
+RC5 is a block cipher that uses addition, xor, and plaintext-dependent rotations (although the amount of rotation cannot be determined from the plaintext alone).

 It is very configurable - the size of half-blocks, the number of rounds, and the key size can all be varied.
 Here, in addition, to reduce strength, we